Oculomotor, trochlear and abducens nerves (III, IV and VI cranial nerves). Details about paralytic strabismus Pathogenesis of vision diseases

 • Vascular lesions of the brain.

-• Ophthalmoplegia can also be a symptom of a rare condition such as ophthalmoplegic migraine.
-It is manifested by attacks of severe headaches, accompanied by unilateral ophthalmoplegia (complete or partial).
-Headaches can last for a long time, while the function of the oculomotor nerves is gradually restored.
+• Ophthalmoplegia can also be a symptom of a rare condition called ophthalmoplegic migraine.
+It manifests itself as attacks of severe headaches, accompanied by unilateral ophthalmoplegia (complete or partial).
+Headaches can continue for a long time, while the function of the oculomotor nerves is gradually restored.

 Types of ophthalmoplegia

 Ophthalmoplegia can be unilateral or bilateral.
-External ophthalmoplegia occurs with paralysis of the muscles that are outside the eyeball, and with paralysis of the intraocular muscles, internal ophthalmoplegia occurs.
-With various degrees of muscle weakening with paralysis, partial internal or external ophthalmoplegia develops.
-If both the external and internal muscles of the eye are paralyzed at the same time, then complete ophthalmoplegia occurs.
-Complete external and complete internal ophthalmoplegia can also occur.
+External ophthalmoplegia occurs when the muscles that are located outside the eyeball are paralyzed, and when the intraocular muscles are paralyzed, internal ophthalmoplegia occurs.
+With varying degrees of muscle weakening during paralysis, partial internal or external ophthalmoplegia develops.
+If both the external and internal muscles of the eye are paralyzed at the same time, complete ophthalmoplegia occurs.
+Complete external and complete internal ophthalmoplegia may also occur.

-With external partial ophthalmoplegia, the eyeball will lean towards the healthy or less paralyzed muscle, and its movements towards the action of the paralyzed muscles will be absent or significantly limited.
+The eyeball with external partial ophthalmoplegia will tilt towards the healthy or less paralyzed muscle, and its movements towards the action of the paralyzed muscles will be absent or significantly limited.
 In this case, doubling of objects will appear.
-The eyeball with external complete ophthalmoplegia will acquire immobility and ptosis will develop.
-Internal partial ophthalmoplegia is characterized only by dilatation of the pupil in the absence of a response to light, a decrease in convergence and accommodation.
+With external complete ophthalmoplegia, the eyeball will become immobile and ptosis will develop.
+Internal partial ophthalmoplegia is characterized only by pupil dilation in the absence of reaction to light, decreased convergence and accommodation.

-Ophthalmoplegia is the name for a symptom of many neurological diseases, in which the motor function of the eyeballs is limited due to the decreased muscle tone of the eyes.
-Simply - paralysis of the eye muscles due to a disease of the optic nerves.
+Ophthalmoplegia is the name given to a symptom of many neurological diseases in which the motor function of the eyeballs is limited due to decreased tone of the eye muscles.
+Simply - paralysis of the eye muscles due to disease of the optic nerves.

 Causes

-Ophthalmoplegia is congenital (due to congenital pathologies of the nervous system), or acquired.
-The reasons for the onset of the disease can be:
+Ophthalmoplegia can be congenital (due to congenital pathologies of the nervous system) or acquired.
+The causes of the disease may be:

-In addition, ophthalmoplegia can be a symptom of a rare ophthalmoplegic migraine.
-After the end of the attack, the eyes slowly return to normal.
+In addition, ophthalmoplegia may be a symptom of the rare ophthalmoplegic migraine.
+After the attack ends, the eye slowly returns to normal.

 Symptoms

 The disease immobilizes the eyeball, and voluntary eye movements become impossible.
-Sometimes the eye is deviated to the side.
-A person begins to see double. drooping of the upper eyelid (ptosis), headache and soreness in the eyeball may appear.
+Sometimes the eye is tilted to the side.
+A person begins to see double.
+Drooping of the upper eyelid (ptosis), headache and pain in the eyeball may appear.
 Or the mobility of the eyeball is preserved, but the pupil does not narrow in bright light.
-Convergence and accommodation are disturbed - due to the wrong position of the eyes and the impossibility of their synchronous work, the patient cannot focus his gaze on the object, regardless of its distance or approach.
-Bulging of the eyeball, redness of the eye, and swelling around the orbit are also external signs.
+Convergence and accommodation are impaired - due to the incorrect position of the eyes and the impossibility of their synchronous work, the patient cannot focus his gaze on an object, regardless of its distance or approach.
+External signs also include bulging of the eyeball, redness of the eye and swelling around the orbit.

-Ophthalmoplegia differs depending on which muscles and nerves of the eye are affected, to what extent and what is the nature of the lesion.
+Ophthalmoplegia varies depending on which muscles and nerves of the eye are affected, to what extent, and what the nature of the damage is.

 • Outdoor.
-It occurs when the muscles located on the outside of the eyeball are affected.
-In this type of disease, the eyeball is turned towards a healthy muscle, moves with difficulty or is completely immobilized, and objects in the eyes look double.
+Occurs when the muscles located on the outside of the eyeball are damaged.
+With this type of disease, the eyeball is turned towards the healthy muscle, moves with difficulty or is completely immobilized, and objects appear double in the eyes.

 • Partial.
-Can affect both external and internal muscles.
-It is diagnosed with their unequal lesions.
+It can affect both external and internal muscles.
+Diagnosed when they are unequally affected.

-• Complete.
-It happens external or internal, if certain muscles are paralyzed.
-As well as the external and intraocular muscles at once and to the same extent.
+• Full.
+It can be external or internal, if certain muscles are paralyzed.
+And also both external and intraocular muscles at once and to the same extent.

-• Supernuclear.
-It is characterized by gaze paralysis, that is, the inability to simultaneously move the gaze up and down and left and right at the request of the patient.
-It occurs in both eyes, more often in elderly people due to changes in the trunk or hemispheres of the brain.
+• Supranuclear.
+It is characterized by gaze paralysis, that is, the inability to simultaneously move the gaze up and down and left and right at the patient’s request.
+It occurs in both eyes, more often in older people due to changes in the brain stem or hemispheres of the brain.

 • Internuclear.
 It is characterized by a violation of the nerve connections responsible for the simultaneous deviation of the eyeballs in different directions.
-Because of this, one eye is limited in movement inward, and in the other, frequent jerky movements (nystagmus) involuntarily occur.
+Because of this, one eye is limited in inward movement, and frequent jerking movements (nystagmus) occur involuntarily in the other.
 With bilateral internuclear ophthalmoplegia, the abduction of the eyeballs is impaired both to the right and to the left.
 May occur at a young age as a result of multiple sclerosis.

 • Diagnostics

 Ophthalmoplegia has pronounced external signs.
-But to identify its causes, in addition to consultations with an ophthalmologist and a neuropathologist, the patient is assigned hardware studies:
+But to identify its causes, in addition to consultations with an ophthalmologist and neurologist, the patient is prescribed hardware tests:

 • computed tomography of the head and neck.
-It will allow you to identify and determine the size and type of tumor neoplasms that have become probable causes of ophthalmoplegia;
+It will allow us to identify and determine the size and type of tumor tumors that have become the probable causes of ophthalmoplegia;

 • X-ray of the skull in lateral and direct projections.
-The picture shows the nature of the injuries, if any, as well as the condition of the sinuses;
+The image shows the nature of the injuries, if any, as well as the condition of the nasal sinuses;

-• X-ray of the eye sockets with a contrast agent.
-Will show the features of the state of the eyeballs that cannot be seen during a normal examination;
+• X-ray of the eye sockets with contrast agent.
+Will show features of the condition of the eyeballs that cannot be seen during a routine examination;

-• Find out more about such a symptom as a veil in front of the eyes.
+• Find out more about the symptom of blurred vision.

 Treatment

-Treatment for ophthalmoplegia consists of eliminating the causes of the disease, relieving pain and restoring as much as possible muscle and nervous activity.
+Treatment of ophthalmoplegia consists of eliminating the causes of the disease, relieving pain and restoring, as far as possible, muscle and nervous activity.

 • Medication.
-Depending on the primary cause of the disease, the patient is assigned:
+Depending on the primary cause of the disease, the patient is prescribed:

 • anti-inflammatory drugs;

-• drugs that prevent dehydration of the body in case of poisoning and intoxication;
+• medications that prevent dehydration of the body during poisoning and intoxication;

 • vitamins B6, B12, C, as a general tonic;